Cincinnati vs. Notre Dame NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Cincinnati has combined with its opponents to put up more than 50.5 points just two times this season.
+- Cincinnati and its opponents have scored at least 50.5 points -- this matchup's over/under -- just two times this season.

-- So far this season, 75% of Notre Dame's games (3/4) have had more combined points than Saturday's total of 50.5.
+- Notre Dame's games have gone over 50.5 points in three of four chances this season.

 - The two teams combine to score 78.3 points per game, 27.8 more than the over/under in this contest.

-- The 38.3 combined points per game that these two squads have allowed this season are 12.2 fewer than the 50.5 total in this contest.
+- These two squads combine to surrender 38.3 points per game, 12.2 fewer than this contest's over/under.

-- The average total in Bearcats games this season is 50.8, 0.3 points more than Saturday's total of 50.5.
+- The Bearcats and their opponents have scored an average of 50.8 points per game in 2021, 0.3 more than Saturday's total.

-- In 2021, games involving the Fighting Irish have averaged a total of 53.5 points, 3.0 more than the set total in this contest.
+- In 2021, games involving the Fighting Irish have averaged a total of 53.5 points, 3.0 more than the set over/under in this contest.

 Cincinnati Stats and Trends

-- So far this season Cincinnati has two wins against the spread.
+- Cincinnati has two wins against the spread in three games this season.

-- The Bearcats have covered the spread twice this season when favored by 2.5 points or more (in three chances).
+- This season, the Bearcats have two against the spread wins in three games as a favorite of 2.5 points or more.

 - Cincinnati's games this year have gone over the total in two out of three opportunities (66.7%).

-- When Cincinnati records more than 23.3 points, it is 2-1 against the spread and 3-0 overall.
+- Cincinnati is 2-1 against the spread and 3-0 overall in games when it records more than 23.3 points.

-- Cincinnati is 1-1 against the spread and 2-0 overall when the team totals more than 364.3 yards.
+- In games that Cincinnati churns out more than 364.3 yards, the team is 1-1 against the spread and 2-0 overall.

 - The Bearcats have turned the ball over six times this season, five fewer than the Fighting Irish have forced (11).